jakesylvestre/site/_posts/commands/2013-01-06-ShutdownLinux.md

 Yes.
 There is a method in-which is more hands-on but will ensure that your data is safe...

-***Note that this is not safer than using the "shutdown" command.
-It is more risky than using the "shutdown" command and is generally not advised to be used unless in conditions such as the above.***
+***Note that this is not safer than using the `shutdown` command.
+It is more risky than using the `shutdown` command and generally should not be used unless in situations such as the above.***

 Have you ever seen that 'Sys Rq' button on your keyboard (it might be the Print Screen button)?
 In the Linux kernel, in combination with Alt, it is used to allow the user to perform low-level tasks no matter what state the system is in.
 It is mostly used to bring a system down without corrupting the filesystem.
 Heres how we do it.